KarthikKadambi/homebase/src/pages/posts/car-lease-explained.md

 | **Total Upfront Fees**             | Doc, tire, and small admin fees                | $100–$300      | Paid upfront          | No effect on cap cost             |
 | **Capped Fees (Capitalized Fees)** | Bank acquisition fee or rolled-in dealer costs | $650–$995      | Rolled into the lease | Raises monthly payment (financed) |

-<p>Disposition Fee – charged when you return the car, typically $300–$500.</p>
+Disposition Fee – charged when you return the car, typically $300–$500.

-<p><strong>NOTE: </strong>If you are viewing this article as part of RSS feed reader, then you wouldnt be able to see the calculator below as it may cause issues to feed reader.
-Visit <a href="https://karthikkadambi.com/posts/car-lease-explained/">here</a> to access the calculator.</p>
+**NOTE:** If you are viewing this article as part of RSS feed reader, then you wouldnt be able to see the calculator below as it may cause issues to feed reader.
+Visit <a href="https://karthikkadambi.com/posts/car-lease-explained/">here</a> to access the calculator.

 <!-- feed-exclude-start -->
 <h3 class="header-branding">Embedded lease calculator</h3>

-<p>Understanding your lease quote helps you make smarter financial decisions.
-Once you break it down, the “mystery math” of leasing becomes simple—just depreciation + finance + fees.</p>
+Understanding your lease quote helps you make smarter financial decisions.
+Once you break it down, the “mystery math” of leasing becomes simple—just depreciation + finance + fees.

-<p>Use the calculator below to plug in your own numbers and see exactly how your monthly payment is determined.</p>
+Use the calculator below to plug in your own numbers and see exactly how your monthly payment is determined.

-<p>I have just pre-filled the amount based on the quote of my car purchase.
-Hit on calculate lease to check how much i pay :)</p>
+I have just pre-filled the amount based on the quote of my car purchase.
+Hit on calculate lease to check how much i pay :)

-<p>Make sure you get the following info when you are trying to get a leased car and hit on clear and input your own values to calculate your monthly payment and the amount you need to pay to take your dream car to home!!.</p>
+Make sure you get the following info when you are trying to get a leased car and hit on clear and input your own values to calculate your monthly payment and the amount you need to pay to take your dream car to home!!.

-<p>Also, find your tax rate, for example for state of California in US you can find it for every county <a href="https://cdtfa.ca.gov/taxes-and-fees/rates.aspx" rel="nofollow noopener noreferrer" target="_blank">here</a></p>
+Also, find your tax rate, for example for state of California in US you can find it for every county <a href="https://cdtfa.ca.gov/taxes-and-fees/rates.aspx" rel="nofollow noopener noreferrer" target="_blank">here</a>

 <div class="section-inset">
     <div class="grid" data-layout="50-50">